 bar }

-Class members that are either data or functions may have access specifiers, which includes the keywords private
+Class members that are either data or functions may have access

 , or protected

-.
-Members default to private access, unless declared after another specifier.
+private access, unless declared after another specifier.

 private